-- Monitors and maintains the safety of the aerodrome Obstacle Limitation Surfaces clearances. - Maintains and implements an effective wildlife control programme - Assists the MAO in reviewing, developing and implementing new Airside Driving Licence training and procedures. - Assists the MAO in monitoring, reviewing, updating and implementing new procedures applicable to the Airport Operations Manual. - Issues Notices to Airmen (NOTAMS) as required and monitors the currency of NOTAMS. - Fulfils Reporting Officer functions at Mackay Aerodrome. - Fulfils the roles required by the Mackay Aerodrome Emergency Plan and the Disabled Aircraft Removal Plan and maintains emergency equipment.
-This includes but is not limited to assist with preparation and co-ordination of emergency table top and field exercises, debriefs and familiarisations of external emergency response agencies. - Co-ordinates all functions of aviation ramp safety and security at Mackay Aerodrome to ensure that aviation regulations and requirements are complied with for the safety of airport users. - Develops safe work procedures in line with industry practice for persons operating on the ramp and baggage make-up areas. - Ensures compliance by Freight and Ground handling agents with all relevant regulations and airport conditions of use. - Performs audits of training records, serviceability of ramp vehicles, Workplace Health & Safety, Foreign Object Damage, work procedures and competencies to operate various types of ground service equipment.
-Fulfils reporting officer functions at Mackay Aerodrome. - Monitors airport security to ensure compliance with Department of Infrastructure and Regional Development regulations by regular inspections to identify any breaches or areas of concern. - Takes corrective action where breaches of security occur, or acts on reports from contract security by utilising appropriate and effective communication with offenders or recommendations to security agencies or management. - Conducts regular competency checks on MAPL staff and contractors performing ASO or WSO functions.
+- Conducts regular safety inspections and compile records and reports for the MAO which will satisfy the requirements of the CASA annual audit. - Maintains liaison with Air Traffic Control, airlines and other aerodrome users in respect of airport works and serviceability. - Monitors and maintains the safety of the aerodrome Obstacle Limitation Surfaces clearances. - Maintains and implements an effective wildlife control programme - Assists the MAO in reviewing, developing and implementing new Airside Driving Licence training and procedures. - Assists the MAO in monitoring, reviewing, updating and implementing new procedures applicable to the Aerodrome Manual. - Issues Notices to Airmen (NOTAMS) as required and monitors the currency of NOTAMS. - Fulfils Reporting Officer functions at Mackay Aerodrome. - Fulfils the roles required by the Mackay Aerodrome Emergency Plan and the Disabled Aircraft Removal Plan and maintains emergency equipment.
+This includes but is not limited to assist with preparation and co-ordination of emergency tabletop and field exercises, debriefs and familiarisations of external emergency response agencies. - Co-ordinates all functions of aviation ramp safety and security at Mackay Aerodrome to ensure that aviation regulations and requirements are complied with for the safety of airport users. - Develops safe work procedures in line with industry practice for persons operating on the ramp and baggage make-up areas. - Ensures compliance by Freight and Ground handling agents with all relevant airport conditions of use. - Performs audits of training records, serviceability of ramp vehicles, Workplace Health & Safety, Foreign Object Damage, work procedures and competencies to operate various types of ground service equipment.
+Fulfils reporting officer functions at Mackay Aerodrome. - Monitors airport security to ensure compliance with the Department of Home Affairs regulations by regular inspections to identify any breaches or areas of concern. - Takes corrective action where breaches of security occur or acts on reports from contract security by utilising appropriate and effective communication with offenders or recommendations to security agencies or management. - Conducts regular competency checks on Mackay Airport staff and contractors performing ASO or WSO functions.

-1.4.5 Airport Safety Officer
+1.2.4 Airport Safety Officer (ASO)